How to Grill a Burger

 - Don’t Press Down: Do not press down on the burgers with your spatula.
 This will release juices that we want to keep in the burger.

-- If Making Cheeseburgers: If you are making cheeseburgers, move your burgers to indirect heat and place a slice of cheese on top.
-Close the grill and let the cheese melt for 1-2 minutes.
+- Cheeseburgers: If you are making cheeseburgers, move the burgers to indirect heat and place a slice of cheese on top.
+Close the lid to the grill and let the cheese melt for 1-2 minutes.

 - Let Rest: Remove from grill and let rest for at least 5 minutes.
 This will help ensure your burgers are nice and juicy!